 4. Not Sharing a Design Vision

 Tiling is almost never a cut-and-dried case of fitting a neat number of tiles into a perfectly square space.
-Even when you follow the simplest tiling pattern, you must find solutions for edges, corners, and trimmings.
+Even when you follow the simplest pattern, you must find solutions for edges, corners, and trim.
 If you’re working with a builder, make sure you thoroughly discuss the tile layout before the project begins.
-Never assume that the builder’s vision matches yours—communicate to ensure that you are both on the same page.
+Never assume that the builder’s vision matches yours.
+Communicate to ensure that you are both on the same page.
 If you’re laying the tiles yourself, consider the following basic rules:

-- Check that the falls in your floors will be adequate.
+Check that the falls on your floors will be adequate.

 5. Starting with a Dirty Slate

-Before any tiles come into contact with your raw surfaces, ensure that everything is clean, dry and not contaminated by curing compounds or release agents.
+Before any tiles come into contact with your raw surfaces, ensure that everything is clean, dry, and not contaminated by curing compounds or release agents.
 The best way to test your surfaces is to sprinkle water on the concrete—if it doesn’t soak in and leave a mark, the surface needs further cleaning or scabbling.
 You don’t get a second chance to prepare your surfaces, so make sure you get it right the first time.
-Prime your wall boards according to manufacturer’s instructions and check your substrates for soundness, trueness, and deflection.
+Prime your wallboards according to the manufacturer’s instructions and check your substrates for soundness, trueness, and deflection.

 6. Failing to Follow Adhesive Rules